ninewise/dissertation/umgap/components/fragmentation.md

 The first splits protein sequence into variable length peptides, based on a pattern in the sequence.
-The default pattern is an *in silico* tryptic digest, as the UMGAP originates in a metaproteomics context, where trypsine is *de facto* standard.
+The default pattern is an *in silico* tryptic digest, as the UMGAP originates in a metaproteomics context, where trypsin is *de facto* standard.
 The latter yields all overlapping peptides of a fixed length, called *k*-mers.

 #### Usage

-The input is given in a FASTA format on standard input with a single peptide per FASTA header, which may be hardwrapped with newlines.
+The input is given in a FASTA format on standard input with a single peptide per FASTA header, which may be hard wrapped with newlines.
 The peptides resulting from the fragmentation are written in FASTA format to standard output, with multiple peptides per FASTA header, separated by newlines.